Global News: Centralization

 In June 2015, Global announced that it had acquired Canadian rights to The Late Show with Stephen Colbert.
 Late newscasts were kept at or shortened to 35 minutes in markets where The Late Show was to air in simulcast with CBS at 11:35 p.m. for simsub purposes, including Halifax, Kelowna, Montreal, New Brunswick, Toronto, and Vancouver.
 Shaw had previously announced that it would extend its late newscasts in Halifax, Montreal, and New Brunswick to a full hour; to compensate for the change, Global Montreal instead introduced a half-hour noon newscast, and expanded its evening news to an hour.
-In markets with hour-long late newscasts, The Late Show is tape-delayed to air at the top of the hour instead.
-Since the beginning of the COVID-19 pandemic in Canada, a single pan-regional newscast, presented from Toronto, has replaced the individual noon newscasts on Global Toronto, CHEX, CKWS, and Global Montreal.
+In markets with hour-long late newscasts, The Late Show was tape-delayed to air at the top of the hour instead.

-Centralization of news presentation has been partially reverted as of January 2019.
-11:00 p.m. newscasts east of Manitoba are still anchored from Toronto.
+Centralization of news presentation was partially reverted as of January 2019.
+11:00 p.m. newscasts east of Manitoba were still anchored from Toronto.
 Global Regina, Global Saskatoon, and Global Winnipeg no longer use Toronto anchors for their 10:00 p.m. local newscasts.
-Further decentralization has occurred as of March 2021, with the three prairie stations centralizing their weekday evening newscast production through a new MMC base out of Global's Regina's facility.
-The Saskatchewan 5 p.m. news, the Regina and Saskatoon 6 and 10 p.m. newscasts, and the Winnipeg 10:00 p.m. news, are presented in an MMC format by an anchor from the Global's Winnipeg studios.
+Further decentralization occurred as of March 2021, with the three prairie stations centralizing their weekday evening newscast production through a new MMC base out of Global Regina's facility.
+The Saskatchewan 5 p.m. news, the Regina and Saskatoon 6 and 10 p.m. newscasts, and the Winnipeg 10:00 p.m. news, are presented in an MMC format by an anchor from Global's Winnipeg studios.
 Global Winnipeg's 6:00 p.m newscast continues to be presented live from Winnipeg.
-Weekend newscasts have not changed and are still anchored out of Toronto from Saskatchewan to Nova Scotia.

-In September 2020, Global Montreal switched to a Toronto anchor for its evening news.
+In July 2026, Global cancelled its morning newscasts in Montreal, Halifax, Winnipeg, Saskatoon and Regina, and replaced them with a national Global News Morning produced out of Toronto.
+Local morning shows were maintained in Calgary, Edmonton, and Vancouver, although Corus also announced that month that Calgary and Edmonton would centralize production for their news operations out of Toronto.